Medicare Compensation Recovery 011-15000000

 Government intent

-The Health and Other Services (Compensation) Act 1995 (HOSC Act) sets out the responsibilities of Services Australia (the agency) on behalf of the Department of Health and Aged Care, in relation to:
+The Health and Other Services (Compensation) Act 1995 sets out the responsibilities of Services Australia on behalf of the Department of Health, Disability and Ageing (DHDA), in relation to the administration and recovery of:

-- care costs relating to notifiable compensation claims
+- nursing home, residential care or home care services (care costs) relating to notifiable compensation claims

 Medicare Compensation Recovery (the program) has a requirement to fulfill the duties outlined in the legislation but may determine the most effective way in which to meet its obligations.
 The program has established systems and procedures to administer the Acts in accordance with the provisions specified in the legislation.